Internships and Jobs

 - Think about the type of internship experience you want to have.
 What skills do you want to build during this experience?
 Think about your long-term career path.

-- Network – Professors, friends, family and other Bobcats
+- Network on LinkedIn and the Bobcat Network with professors, friends, family and other Bobcats.

 - Ask questions about how they got to where they are now, ask for industry feedback, and ask for tips on how to break into the industry.

-- Expand network- ask if they know anyone else you need to meet and with whom to speak.
+- Expand your network by asking if they know anyone else you need to meet and with whom to speak.

 - Social Media: